Hong Kong Philatelic Society: Participation in exhibitions

 Over the years, the Society has promoted philately vigorously in Hong Kong and organised the first national stamp exhibition in 1994, the first international stamp exhibition in February 1997 and the 15th FIAP Asian International in February 2001.
 In addition, the Hong Kong Philatelic Society has also organised national exhibitions such as Hongpex'96, Hongpex'98, Hongpex'00, Hong Kong Stampex 2002, 2003, 2005 and 2006 so that new exhibits formed by local collectors can qualify for future FIAP & FIP exhibitions.
 The Christopher D'Almada trophy is to be awarded as the grand prize for the Hongpex exhibitions.
 In December 2002, the Society together with the Hong Kong Study Circle (UK) organised the 140th Anniversary of Hong Kong Stamps Exhibition at the City Hall.
 In addition, the HKPS also participated in joint stamp exhibitions such as in Guangzhou, Macau and the most recent Hong Kong-Macau Joint Stamp Expo in October 2005.

 In January 2004, the Society co-organised the Hong Kong 2004 Stamp Expo - 17th Asian International Philatelic Exhibition which was another success.

 Two more FIAP Asian International Stamp exhibitions were organised by the Society supported by Hong Kong Post, namely HONG KONG 2009 and HONG KONG 2015.

-Today, the Society is actively involved in raising local standard of exhibiting among adult and youth alike and members of the Society has achieved several Large Gold and Gold medals as well as Grand Prix Awards at stamp exhibitions.
+Today, the Society is actively involved in raising local standard of exhibiting among adult and youth alike.
+Members of the Society have achieved Large Gold and Gold medals, Grand Prix Awards and World Stamp Champion at international stamp exhibitions.